-As part of its risk management system, the Corporation initiated a process to standardize and consolidate site insurance policies into a global platform with a single broker coordinating policies, Marsh & McLennan Companies.
+As part of its risk management system, the Corporation initiated a process in 2015 to standardize and consolidate site insurance policies into a global platform with a single broker coordinating policies, Marsh & McLennan Companies.
 The comprehensive general liability insurance, cargo insurance, cybersecurity and crime insurance were confirmed in December 2015, with the insurance coverage for property & machinery breakdown confirmed in January 2016.
-The global insurance coverage was renewed in 2017.
+The global insurance coverage was renewed in 2017 & 2018.
+Although Mandalay maintains insurance in amounts that it believes to be reasonable, the Corporation's insurance might not cover all the potential risks associated with its business.
+The Company may be unable to maintain insurance to cover certain risks at economically feasible premiums or insurance coverage may not continue to be available or may not be adequate to cover any resulting liability.